Joiner, Kāmura

 - install safety or support equipment

-- check alignment of structures or equipment
+- check alignment of structures and equipment

 - coordinate construction project activities